aflaxman/dp_2020_census/plugged_text.md

 Error and Privacy of TopDown
 ----------------------------

-We found error in total count varied as a function of total privacy loss budget.
-For
-$\epsilon = 0.25$ produced median absolute error in TC of 56 at the enumeration district level and 81 at the county level;
-$\epsilon = 1.0$ produced median absolute error in TC of 15 at the enumeration district level and 24 at the county level;
+We found error in total count (TC) varied as a function of total privacy loss budget.
+Running TopDown with $\epsilon = 0.25$ produced median absolute error in TC of 56 at the enumeration district level and 81 at the county level; $\epsilon = 1.0$ produced median absolute error in TC of 15 at the enumeration district level and
-and $\epsilon = 4.0$ produced median absolute error in TC of 4 at the enumeration district level and 7 at the county level (Full table in Supplementary Appendix 1).
+24 at the county level; and $\epsilon = 4.0$ produced median absolute error in TC of 4 at the enumeration district level and 7 at the county level (Full table in Supplementary Appendix 1).
 At the state level, there was TC error of $0.0$, as expected from the state TC invariant.
+The median TC was 865 for enumeration districts,
+18679 for counties, and 1903133 for
+states.

+Error in stratified count (SC) varied similarly; When $\epsilon = 0.25$, the median absolute error in SC at the enumeration district level was 17 people, at the county level was
+16 people, and at the state level was
+18 people; for $\epsilon = 1.0$, the median absolute
+error in SC at the enumeration district level was
+6 people, at the county level was
+6 people, and at the state level was
+7 people; and for $\epsilon = 4.00$, the median
+absolute error in SC at the enumeration district level was 2 people, at the county level was
+2 people, and at the state level was
+2 people.
+The median SC was
+88 for enumeration districts,
+47 for counties, and 229 for
+states.
 (Figure 1)

-Error in stratified count varied similarly; When
-$\epsilon = 0.25$, the median absolute error in SC at the enumeration district level was 17 people, at the county level was 16 people, and at the state level was 18 people;
-for $\epsilon = 1.0$, the median absolute error in SC at the enumeration district level was 6 people, at the county level was 6 people, and at the state level was 7 people; and for $\epsilon = 4.00$, the median absolute error in SC at the enumeration district level was 2 people, at the county level was 2 people, and at the state level was 2 people.

 We found that the empirical privacy loss was often substantially smaller than the privacy loss budget.
 For $\epsilon = 0.25$, the empirical privacy loss for TC at the enumeration district level was 0.024 and at the county level was 0.031
-(at the state level empirical privacy loss is undefined, since the invariant makes all error zero);
+(at the state level empirical privacy loss is undefined, since the invariant makes all residuals zero);
 for $\epsilon = 1.0$, the empirical privacy loss for TC at the enumeration district level was 0.085 and at the county level was 0.081; and